vindarel/abelujo/README.md

 and open your browser to <http://127.0.0.1:8000> (admin/admin).

+You might need to create a superuser: see [the dev documentation](http://dev.abelujo.cc/use-manage.html).

 Enjoy !
 Don't forget to give feedback at ehvince at mailz dot org !